BigThunderSR/homeassistant-addons-onstar2mqtt/onstar2mqtt-bigthundersr-vehicle1/DOCS.md

 ### Lovelace Dashboard

 * This is just an example and is meant to show some possible usage modes.
+* The sensors shown in this example may not exist in your vehicle.
 * It is not all-inclusive and is not intended to be for the purpose of copy-and-use-as-is.
 * Please modify as necessary for your specific needs.